aws/karpenter-provider-aws/designs/provisioner-priority.md

 ## Use Cases

-1. Creating a strongly preferred default provisioner that will always be attempted first, except when more specific configuration is required.
-This enables scenarios like specifying `kubernetes.io/arch=arm64` for workloads that require this architecture, while preferring `kubernetes.io/arch=amd64` on all other workloads, even if the pod does not contain specific `nodeSelector` constraints.
-This is particularly useful for those that have high numbers of workloads that only work on `amd64` instances, but they do not want to have to go and assign the specific architecture-specific `nodeSelector` to each of these workloads.
+1. Users who have specific architecture requirements for workloads but can't or don't want to go through the process of retro-fitting `nodeSelectors` across these workloads.
+In this case, we can create a strongly preferred default provisioner that will always be attempted first, except when a specific `nodeSelector` or `nodeAffinity` is specified.

    **Example**